lummila/omat-puuhastelut/readme.md

-Aleksi Lummila's Python, Javascript and C# training
+Aleksi Lummila's training projects

-This repo contains three versions of a function, that takes in an amount of layers and then builds a pyramid from them to the console.
+pyramidi/ contains a function, that takes in an amount of layers, then returns a pyramid of given height to the console, written in Python, Javascript and C#.